FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/11-Accessibility/11-Checking_accessibility.md

 ## Learning Objectives

-- facilitating access to the learning content
+- facilitate access to the learning content
-- validating accessibility of the learning materials
+- validate accessibility of the learning materials

 ## Target Audience